Mr-GoGu/RetroSave/README.md

     -m  Merge current retro branch to main branch"
     -c  Commit message (Default="[ADD] - save files")
 DESCRIPTION:
-    Add all saves files and push them to current retro branch branch
+    Add all saves files and push them to current retro branch Will merge changes to main branch if specified
 ```